18 March Division

-The 18 March Division (فرقة 18 آذار) was a rebel group part of the Free Syrian Army that is active during the Syrian Civil War.
-It was named after the 18 March 2011 protests in Daraa.
-It was created on 11 April 2013 by colonel Mohammed Khaled al-Duhni out of three units.
-On 18 July 2013, the Southern Tawhid Brigade, one of the affiliated groups, left the 18 March Division following internal disputes.
-It joined the Southern Front on 14 February 2014.
+The 18 March Division (فرقة 18 آذار) was a rebel group part of the Free Syrian Army.
+The 18 March Division named after the 18 March 2011 protests in Daraa and was active during the Syrian Civil War.
+The group was created on 11 April 2013 by Colonel Mohammed Khaled al-Duhni out of three affiliated groups.
+On 18 July 2013, the Southern Tawhid Brigade, one of the affiliated groups, left the 18 March Division due to internal disputes.
+It joined the Southern Front on 14 February 2014, and also joined the Hawks of the South alliance on 27 December 2014.

 History

-In April 2015, after 5 Southern Front groups unilaterally rejected all forms of cooperation with the al-Nusra Front, the 18 March Division clashed with al-Nusra in the Dar'a al-Balad district of Daraa.
+In April 2015, after five Southern Front groups unilaterally rejected all forms of cooperation with the al-Nusra Front, the 18 March Division clashed with al-Nusra in the Daraa al-Balad district of Daraa.
 Conflicting reports stated that the al-Nusra Front captured a member of the Southern Tawhid Brigade and threw a grenade at the latter group's headquarters.

 On 28 September 2016, one of the group's field commanders, Hosam Abazid, was assassinated in the eastern Daraa countryside.
 Hosam Abazid was previously a member of the al-Nusra Front, then defected to the Southern Tawhid Brigade, then to the Islamic Muthanna Movement, and re-defected back to the 18 March Division.